-TEHRAN, Iran (AP) - Iranian lawmakers have impeached the country's labor minister over his controversial appointment of an official implicated in the deaths of prisoners.
+TEHRAN, Iran (AP) - Iranian lawmakers impeached the country's labor minister on Sunday over his controversial appointment of an official implicated in the deaths of prisoners.
 The move highlights a power struggle between President Mahmoud Ahmadinejad and his conservative rivals in parliament ahead of the June presidential elections.

-Out of 272 lawmakers in the parliament on Sunday, 192 voted against the labor minister, Abdolreza Sheikholeslami.
+Out of 272 present lawmakers in the parliament on Sunday, 192 voted against the labor minister, Abdolreza Sheikholeslami.
 The chamber has 290 seats.

 (Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.)